JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7983 days**.

-And here is a just a random fact -  **In the 1985 Boise, Idaho mayoral election, there were four write-in votes for Mr. Potato Head**.
+And here is a just a random fact -  **The Lemon shark grows about 24,000 new teeth a year.
+A new set of teeth grow approximately every 14 days**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 06 Nov, 2025.</sub>
+<sub>Last updated by Github Actions on 07 Nov, 2025.</sub>